 - Teach your dog a new game.
-There are plenty of dog games including disc, agility and freestyle that can help to build a solid bond between you and your dog.
+There are plenty of dog games including disc dog, dog agility and canine freestyle that can help to build a solid bond between you and your dog.
 These sports offer mental and physical exercise but the formal training can take a great deal of time and money.
 You can set up an obstacle course in your back yard and teach your dog games at home.

 - Stick to a routine.
 Dogs that have been rehomed many times tend to have plenty of insecurity and long for routine.
 When you develop a routine and stick to it your dog learns what to expect and this can help him to remain calm.
 A typical routine could involve an early morning walk, and game of fetch then being inside the home for a few hours.
 Around lunchtime someone could come and let your dog out and take him for a quick walk.
 In the evening after everyone has dinner you can take your dog our for another walk.